OgbuEsther/validationOnBackend/README.md

 //ODM & ORM

 ORM (Object Relational Mapper) maps the relations between data, where as ODM (Object Document Mapper) deals with documents

+MySQL is an example of a relational database - you would use an ORM to translate between your objects in code and the relational representation of the data.

+Examples of ORMs are nHibernate, Entity Framework, Dapper and more...

+MongoDB is an example of a document database - you would use an ODM to translate between your objects in code and the document representation of the data (if needed).

+Essencially, an ORM use a SQL database Driver like ODBC, JDBC or OLEDB to translate the object notation to relational notation and an ODM use a JSON or JSONB api to translate the Object notation to Document notation.

+There are different kind of implementations under the hood.

+PS: JSONB is a JSON text document notation stored in a binary format as used by MongoDB